ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 This avoids cases where an application that has planned usage might otherwise be completely unable to send due to a lower limits.

-A network element that reduces its throughput advice might also need delay monitoring or enforcement to allow applications time to receive and act on the updated advice.
+A SCONE Network element that reduces its throughput advice might also need delay monitoring or enforcement to allow applications time to receive and act on the updated advice.

-A network element MUST NOT alter datagrams to add SCONE packets or synthesize datagrams that contain SCONE packets.
+A SCONE Network element MUST NOT alter datagrams to add SCONE packets or synthesize datagrams that contain SCONE packets.
 The latter will not be accepted and the former, even if they do not exceed the path MTU as a result,